Australian Bombshell Madi Edwards Wows Fans In Revealing Lingerie

 However, all of that changed when she was presented with an opportunity to model.
 She said that she knew she could not train and model at the same time, so she decided to stick with modeling.
 She also said that she felt like she made the right choice because modeling has allowed her to experience many exciting opportunities and meet amazing people.

-Edwards said that while she love modeling, it was not always as glamorous as it appears.
-She the job came with long hours, a lot of flying and a certain amount of judgement.
+Edwards said that while she loves modeling, it was not always as glamorous as it appears.
+The job came with long hours, a lot of flying, and a certain amount of judgment.
 But even with all of the negatives, she said she wouldn’t change her job for the world.

 She also said that she was a beach baby.

-“If I could live in the ocean and under the sun I would, she said adding that she started swimming at an age.
+“If I could live in the ocean and under the sun I would,” she said adding that she started swimming at a young age.

 There’s no doubt Edwards has the body for modeling, and judging from her Instagram page, she spends as much time as possible in a bikini.